 - Mild hoarseness.

-You may also experience other side effects after you awaken from anesthesia, such as pain.
+You also may experience other side effects after you awaken from anesthesia, such as pain.
 Your anesthesia care team will ask you about your pain and other side effects.
 Side effects depend on your condition and the type of surgery.
 Your health care provider may give you additional medicines after your procedure to reduce pain and nausea.

 Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.